CSLewin/NeonSunset/NEON SUNET.md

 ##### Brawling

+Your Brawling damage is a number of d6s equal to half your Might (rounded down, minimum 1d6).
+Striking with a cyberware limb adds +1d6 to this damage.
+Implanted melee weapons deal their listed damage or your Brawling damage, whichever requires you to roll more d6s.

 Your martial arts knowledge is determined by the **Breadth** and **Depth** of your studies.
 When you put your first skill point into Brawling, you begin with Breadth 1 and Depth 1 and must immediately dedicate your first area of expertise to increase either Breadth or Depth by an additional point.

 When you gain an additional area of expertise in Brawling, you must spend it to increase either your Breadth or Depth by one point.
 For example, at Brawling 6, you could have split your three areas of expertise into Breadth 3/Depth 2, or you could simulate an extreme focus on a single martial art as Breadth 1/Depth 4.
 You can spend a month in dedicated training to shift a point of Breadth to Depth, or vice versa.
 You cannot reduce either Breadth or Depth below 1.